tr7zw/GraphUtil/README.md

-# FasterGUI
+# GraphUtil

-__Render the HUD and screens at a lower framerate to speed up what's really important: the worldrendering.__

-Renders the HUD at a lower fixed Framerate(configurable in the settings), freeing up cpu and gpu time for the world rendering.
-There is no good reason to render the hotbar at 100+ fps.
+Adds more settings to the F3 FPS graph to make it more useful for finding performance issues.

+## Features

+- Show min/max/avg frametimes with decimalpoints
+- Optionally scale the graph to the min/max size, so it's still readable in the <5ms range.
+Also showing a line for the avg times.
+- Option to always show graphs on the debug screen without ALT+SHIFT+F3.

 ## Compatibility

 __This is still work in progress software!
-There will be issues, please report them!__

-### Affected vanilla features

-- Overlays except Vignette(Pumpkin, freezing, spyglass, portal...)
-- Hotbar(all parts of it)
-- Crosshair
-- Bossbars
-- Debug Screen(F3)
-- Titles
-- Scoreboard
-- Chat
+Pplease report issues!__

 ### Tested and working with

 - Sodium
 - Iris
-- Optifine
-- AppleSkin
-- Better Ping Display
-- Chat Heads
-- Detail Armor Bar
-- wthit(What the hell is that?)
-- JourneyMap
-- ToroHealth Damage Indicator
-- BetterF3

 ### Not compatible

-- VulkanMod
+- ?

-### Screen setting notice

-This feature is still not done(disabled by default) and has mainly transparency issues.
-It heavily speeds up mods like REI(Roughly Enough Items), but with visual issues.

 ## License